rohitchouhan35/events-server/Readme.md

-make a folder named "allevents" run git clone in the folder
+make a folder named "allevents" run "git clone https://github.com/rohitchouhan35/events-server.git" in the folder

 place this foler in "htdocs" in xampp or anywhere you want and modify the url in frontend here [click to see file (https://github.com/rohitchouhan35/events-client/blob/main/src/services/eventData.js)]